rgehrsitz/rex/README.md

 A rule object has the following properties:

 - name: a unique string identifying the rule
-- priority: an integer indicating the rule's priority (default: 10)
+- priority: optional integer indicating the rule's priority (default: 10)
 - conditions: an object containing a single property:
   - ANY or ALL: an array of condition groups
 - actions: an array of action objects
-- producedFacts: an array of strings representing the facts produced by this rule (optional)
-- consumedFacts: an array of strings representing the facts consumed by this rule (optional)

 ### Condition Group